 Communication: program in brief

 In your 1st and 2nd years you follow various communication courses.
 From marketing and public relations to advertising and intercultural awareness.
 You work on projects and study a foreign language.
 In your 3rd year you work as an intern and you study abroad.
-The graduation project is the focus of your 4th year.
-Here you solve a communication issue for an international organization.
+In your 4th and final year you work on solving a communication issue for an international organization during your graduation internship.

 Your 1st year gives you a solid foundation in the field of communication.
-And you get to work on your foreign language.
+You also expand your skills in a foreign language.